VDIGPKU/HENet/README.md

 ## Citation

-If this work is helpful for your research, please consider to cite our paper [HENet: Hybrid Encoding for End-to-end Multi-task 3D Perception from Multi-view Cameras](https://arxiv.org/pdf/2404.02517)
+If this work is helpful for your research, please consider citing our paper [HENet: Hybrid Encoding for End-to-end Multi-task 3D Perception from Multi-view Cameras](https://arxiv.org/pdf/2404.02517)

 ```
 @inproceedings{xia2024henet,